catid/Zdepth/README.md

 For streaming depth compression, I believe this is currently the best open-source option available online.

 It runs in 1-2 milliseconds and produces compressed lossless depth video at 4-5 Mbps.
+This is similar to the bandwidth needed for HD video (1080p@30FPS).

+Detailed benchmarks and test vectors available at the end of the document.

 ## Applications